-James River Writers employs three part-time staff members and benefits from the support of an active Board of Directors, an Advisory Board, and a Youth Advisory Board.
+James River Writers employs three part-time staff members and benefits from the support of an active Board of Directors and an Advisory Board.

 Katharine Herndon was a fan of James River Writers even before they hired her.
-She has attended all fourteen conferences and over seventy Writing Shows, and she plans to improve on that number in 2017.
+She has attended all seventeen conferences and over a hundred Writing Shows, and she plans to keep improving on that number.
 She was on the board for several years in a variety of roles, including executive secretary, co-chair of the 2011 conference committee (with the wonderful Valley Haggard), and membership chair.
 Prior to becoming employed at JRW, Katharine taught middle school language arts for thirteen years.
 Her favorite bits were Shakespeare and poetry, and she was in a minority in this.
-Katharine’s work has been published by RVA indie press Sink/Swim in The Great Richmond Zombie Book and appears in the anthology River Town, edited by Eric L. Douglas, and the Richmond-based anthology River City Secrets.
+Katharine’s work has been published by RVA indie press Sink/Swim in The Great Richmond Zombie Book and appears in the anthology River Town, and the Richmond-based anthology River City Secrets.
 She is a graduate of the University of Central Florida, Davidson College, and St. Catherine’s School. (@kaherndon)

 Board of Directors